 Remember when I mentioned, I decided to use raw honey at the last minute?
 Well, that was a result of my last minute “Oh let’s try this instead.
-Eh I probably shouldn’t have done that” moment.
-So, I took a few spoon full of the smoothie, put it in a separate cup and mixed other ingredients like cinnamon (didn’t work).
+Eh, I probably shouldn’t have done that” moment.
+So, I took a few spoonfuls of the smoothie, put it in a separate cup and mixed other ingredients like cinnamon (didn’t work).
 If I had put cinnamon in the blender I would have been pissed because the whole smoothie would have tasted horrible.

 Will you be making a green smoothie?